benjaminkomen/placeholder-test/README.md

 because my in-memory database implementation gave some errors when I tried to do.
 I don't think that's such a big deal, since it is more of an implementation detail of the database.

+The json response contains an additional attribute `type` which denotes whether the property is a warehouse or an office.
+This attribute can optionally be removed from the output, if required.

 ## Assignment instructions

 This test is designed to assess your level of programming ability and the general ways you approach fulfillment of